- Recently Updated: Newest first

 What are dual console boats?

-Dual Console boats are medium-sized, trailerable vessels usually used for on-the-water activities such as day cruising, saltwater fishing and watersports.
-Vessels of this kind can span in size from 17 feet to 39 feet with an average length of 25 feet.
-They are built by a wide variety of boat manufacturers with hull types including deep vee, modified vee, sea-V2(TM), catamaran and other designs.
-Boat Trader currently has 951 dual console boats for sale, including 731 new vessels and 220 used boats listed by both private sellers and professional yacht brokers and boat dealerships across the country.
+Dual Console boats are medium-sized, trailerable vessels frequently used for activities such as day cruising, saltwater fishing and watersports.
+These vessels can vary in size, with the smallest current boat listed at 17 feet in length, to the longest vessel measuring in at 39 feet, and an average length of 25 feet.
+These boats are constructed by a wide variety of boat manufacturers with hull types including deep vee, modified vee, sea-V2(TM), catamaran and other designs.
+Boat Trader currently has 865 dual console boats for sale, including 674 new vessels and 191 used boats, listed by both individual owners and professional boat dealers across the country.

 What are the best dual console boats?

-Some of the best-known manufacturers of dual console boats at present include: Grady-White, Robalo, Scout, Cobia and Boston Whaler.
-These builders produce dual console boats models with outboard, outboard-4S, inboard, inboard/outboard and outboard-2S propulsion systems, available in gas, diesel and other fuel systems.
+Some of the most notorious builders of dual console boats currently include: Grady-White, Scout, Robalo, Boston Whaler and Cobia.
+These builders construct dual console boats models with outboard, outboard-4S, inboard, inboard/outboard and other propulsion systems, available in gas, diesel and other fuel systems.
+In the past 30 days, the top, most-viewed dual console boats brands on Boat Trader were Boston Whaler, Grady White, Pursuit, Robalo and Scout.

-Dual Console boats for sale on Boat Trader are listed for a range of prices from a sensible $11,629 on the more affordable end all the way up to $645,306 for the most extravagant models.
-Models with more power can hold motors up to an extraordinary 1,275 horsepower, while smaller, more efficient utility models may have as modest as 90 horsepower engines on them (although the average power size is 300 HP).
+Dual Console boats for sale on Boat Trader are offered at a variety of prices from a sensible $9,820 on the lower-cost segment all the way up to $661,240 for the most extravagant models.
+Models with more power can take motors up to an extraordinary 1,050 horsepower, while affordable utility models may have as little as 90 horsepower engines on them (although the average engine size is 300 HP).

 Why are dual console boats popular?